Ultimate Guide to Social Media Marketing Campaigns in 2023

 Step 7: Measure Campaign Results

-Finally, it's important to report on the success of your social media campaigns.
-Refer to those goals you set-up in step one throughout your campaign, and most importantly when it ends — just because it's over, doesn't mean there aren't valuable learnings for social and marketing teams.
-For social teams, this will likely require sharing relevant KPIs and metrics with your wider team, whether you reached your social campaign goals, and how these goals contributed to your brand's needs.
-This is also a great time to share what went well, what didn't, and what lessons you can leverage in future social campaigns.
+Finally, it's essential to report on the success of your social media campaigns.
+Refer to those goals you set up in step one throughout your campaign, and most importantly, when it ends — just because it's over doesn't mean there aren't valuable learnings for social and marketing teams.
+For social teams, this will likely require sharing relevant KPIs and metrics with your wider team, including whether you reached your social campaign goals, how your paid ads performed, and how these goals contribute to your brand's needs.
+The measurement phase is also a great time to share what went well, what didn't, and what lessons you can leverage in future social campaigns.

 Keep Message Consistent

-The best social media marketing campaigns deliver one key message throughout multiple channels.
-Keeping it strong, concise, and consistent makes your campaign easy to understand and easy for your audience to retain your key message, while repetition within your campaign helps to build familiarity and trust.
+The best social media marketing campaigns deliver one key message across multiple channels.
+Keeping it strong, concise, and consistent makes your campaign easy to understand and helps your audience retain your key message.
+In contrast, repetition within your campaign helps to build familiarity and trust.

 Don't Pressure Your Audience

-Though repetition is good within your campaign, continue to post non-promotional content too.
-While you want your audience to become familiar with your campaign, you want to avoid pressuring them into becoming customers.
+Though repetition is good within your campaign, continue to post non-promotional content, too.
+While you want your audience to become familiar with your campaign, you want to avoid immediately pressuring your new audience into becoming customers.
 Strike a balance between promotional and non-promotional content that your audience finds engaging.

 Engage With Your Audience

 Social media is a two-way street.
-You can’t expect to receive engagements without also giving back to your audience by interacting with them.
-Be sure to connect with your followers who are taking the time to comment, like, and share your posts.
-One of the most rewarding parts of working in social media is engaging with your audience, and these moments of connection between your brand and your followers can help you build brand loyalty and a sense of community.
+You can’t expect to receive engagements without giving back to your audience by interacting with them.
+Be sure to connect with your followers who comment, like and share your posts.
+One of the most rewarding parts of working in social media is engaging with your audience, building a community for your brand and connecting with your followers to build brand loyalty and practice community-based marketing

 Create a Unique Hashtag for Your Campaign

 One of the most notable hashtag moments on social media in recent years is Calvin Klein’s #mycalvins campaign.
-The collaborative campaign that started with celebrities quickly grew organically on a global scale.
+The collaborative campaign, which started with celebrities, grew organically globally.
 By celebrating individuality and self-expression, fans joined in to share their own creative and unique perspectives. #mycalvins has over 800,000 posts on Instagram.

 #mycalvins social media campaign